What is DLL Hijacking?

 For defenders, this project can provide valuable information when trying to detect DLL Hijacking attempts.
 Although detecting DLL Hijacking isn't always without challenge, it is certainly possible to monitor for behaviour that may be indicative of abuse.
 To further support defenders, out-of-the-box Sigma rules are provided through this website.
 A σSigma feed containing detection rules for all entries part of this project is available too.

 For red teamers, this project can help identify DLLs that can be used to achieve DLL Hijacking.
-The aim of this project is not to make it easy to abuse the recorded vulnerabilities; as such, PoCs, code templates or tuturials are not provided.
+The aim of this project is not to make it easy to abuse the recorded vulnerabilities; as such, PoCs, code templates or tutorials are not provided.

 How can I use this project's data?